 Black Frost (or killing Frost)

-Not really a frost at all, this term refers to when the temperature falls too low for frost to form and instead, plant tissues freeze, die, and subsequently turn black.
-This is common with many vegetable garden plants like tomatoes and other nightshades, beans, squashes, and peppers.
-This is a very normal thing to have happen when the first frost of the winter season occurs, but if the frost is very early, you might want to extend your season by protecting plants before the frost happens.
-This is done with frost blankets or cold frames.
+Not really a frost at all – this term refers to when the temperature falls too low for frost to form, and instead, plant tissues freeze, die, and subsequently turn black.
+This is common with many tender plants and vegetable garden plants like tropical plants or tomatoes and other nightshades, beans, squashes, and peppers.
+As the cold weather moves in with the fall and winter seasons, this is a very normal thing to have happen.

-Hoar frost turns a garden into a magical fairy land.
-Rime (which is a thicker and heavier) tends to rip gardens apart.
+Hoar frost turns a garden into a magical fairyland.
+Rime (which is thicker and heavier) tends to rip gardens apart.
 The difference is dramatic.

 We garden writers and designers have a tendency to go on and on about planning for four seasons of beauty, and I’m not knocking that.
 But if you don’t ever get hoar-frost, you might need to make different considerations for your winter garden.
 If you get a lot of rime, you should also make special considerations.

-Alternatively, if you are prone getting rime ice, you should cut back on the weak limbed pines that will surely lose massive branches under the weight of the ice.
-Also, watch for any plants that might be near electrical or service lines as the weight of a tree or plant covered in ice will rip down wires and cables as they fail under the stress.
+Alternatively, if your area is prone to rime ice, you should cut back on the weak-limbed pines that will surely lose massive branches under the weight of the ice.
+Also, watch for any plants that might be near electrical or service lines.
+The weight of a tree or plant covered in ice will rip down wires and cables as they fail under stress.

 I am envious of places that get hoar-frost.
-Looking at my tattered and tired grasses that get knocked down by the first snow – and never stand pretty with frost – I have resolved to make myself a happier gardener by cutting down some of the most visible grasses back in the fall.
-These always greet me with messiness that annoys – but I do leave the rest for wildlife to use through the cold season.
+My tattered and tired grasses get knocked down by the first snow – and never stand pretty with frost.
+I cut when it all becomes too much to look at.
+It’s a good reason to get outside on cold winter days.
+The messiness will eventually annoy me – but I do leave the rest for wildlife to use through the cold season.

-How about you, do you get hoar-frost where you live?
-Does it make sense for you to plan for a magical wonder land?
+Do you get hoarfrost where you live?
+Would it make sense to plan for a magical wonderland?